 - Additional intervention resources for Year 8 students who are not making as rapid progress with Lexia

 Key Strategies/Impact Numeracy for Years 7 & 8

 - Use of 35 Touchscreen Chromebooks purchased out of funding allowing students to answer timed questions with hand gestures.
 Greater use of applications and programmes that use touchscreen presented through this opportunity (accessibility to Android applications).
 Chromebooks used in specific Numeracy sessions and interventions for this cohort.

-- Use of additional IT programmes such as MyMaths, Timetable Rockstars and XtraMaths for basic addition.
+- Use of additional IT programmes such as MyMaths, Timetable Rockstars and XtraMaths for basic addition and subtraction.

 - Continued use of touchscreen Chromebooks.